 - Algebra II

-Science teaches you how to think analytically and how to apply theories to reality.
+Science teaches you how to think analytically and apply theories to reality.
 Colleges want to see that you’ve taken at least three years of laboratory science classes.
-A good combination includes a year of each of the following:
+A good combination includes a year of each of these: